pachdomenic/device_samsung_a31/README.md

-# Android device tree for Samsung Galaxy A32 4G - SM-A325F (a32)
+# Android device tree for Samsung Galaxy A31 - SM-A315F (a31)

-The Samsung Galaxy A32 4G (codenamed _"a32"_) is an entry-level smartphone from Samsung announced in 2021, February 25.
+The Samsung Galaxy A31 (codenamed _"a31"_) is an entry-level smartphone from Samsung announced in 2020, April 27.

 ## Device Specifications